 It is worth noting that, despite showing greater agreement with this statement, the average score of the responses of the most conservative participants does not, in any case, exceed 50 points out of a maximum of 100.
 The highest mean corresponds to those who identified themselves as center-right (mean = 45.92).
-This indicates that there is a generalized consensus around the idea that, even for foreigners, Catalan is important in the Balearic context, regardless of political orientation.
+This indicates that there is a general belief that, even for foreigners, Catalan is important in the Balearic context, regardless of political orientation.
 Additionally, the analysis revealed more consensus around this statement among progressive participants, especially among those who said their political orientation was far-left and center left, as shown by the much wider range of responses in Figure 23.